Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: The TSGP Approach

 After \textit{Model Building}, the pre-trained transformer model with parameters \(\theta^*\) is used during the evolutionary search as a semantic variation operator, replacing the standard GP variation operators.

-During variation, the entire population is processed as a single batch and independently generates for each parent function $f_i$ a new offspring $f_o$, conditioned on the target semantic distance $\mathrm{SD}_t$ and the problem dimensionality $d$.
-The parameter $\mathrm{SD}_t$ controls how closely the behavior of the offspring matches that of the parent, thus allowing the step size in the semantic space to be regulated.
-Conditioning the model on the dimensionality of the problem $d$ ensures that the generated expression uses only variables $x_1$ through $x_d$, guaranteeing compatibility with the $d$-dimensional input of the target problem.
+During variation, the model independently generates for each parent function $f_i$ a new offspring $f_o$, conditioned on the target semantic distance $\mathrm{SD}_t$ and the problem dimensionality $d$.
+The parameter $\mathrm{SD}_t$ influences how closely the behavior of the offspring matches that of the parent, thus allowing the step size in the semantic space to be regulated.
+Adding the dimensionality of the problem $d$ conditions the model to use only variables $x_1$ through $x_d$ during inference, resulting in compatible expressions for the $d$-dimensional input of the target problem.

 Function generation proceeds auto-regressively: the model simultaneously predicts the next token for every function in the batch, conditioned on the respective parent function and the context of the tokens generated so far.
 Inference stops when either an end-of-sequence (EOS) token is created for every function in the batch, or the maximum sequence length is reached.
 To ensure syntactic validity of the generated output, we employ syntax control as proposed by \citep{wittenberg2022using}, which enforces syntactic correctness during auto-regressive generation.
 At every decoding step, token probabilities are modified to assign zero probability to syntactically invalid options, such as operators with incorrect arity.